EvanMarie/remix-vite-tailwind/README.md

 - **Drag and Drop Elements**: Implement drag-and-drop functionality in your interfaces with easy-to-understand code.
 - **Animated Modal Windows**: Eye-catching modal windows that slide, fade, or expand into view, improving user engagement.
 - **Hero Animations**: Create dynamic hero sections with text, images, and background animations that respond to scrolling or user interaction.
+- **Radial Progress**: As users scroll, a radial progress indicator tracks their position on the page, offering a visually engaging way to signal content progression.
+(See Figure 9 below.)

 <h4 style="color: cyan; font-weight: bold;">React Spring Animations</h4>
 React Spring provides physics-based animations with a flexible API.
 We’ve implemented a variety of examples that demonstrate how to use this library effectively:

 - **Spring-Based Animations**: Learn how to create bouncy, spring-like effects on elements such as cards, images, and buttons.
 - **Parallax Scrolling**: Implement smooth, engaging parallax effects where elements shift at different speeds as the user scrolls.
-- **Gesture-Based Animations**: Leverage gesture-based animations that respond to user input (such as touch or drag events) in a fluid and intuitive way.
+- **Gesture-Based Animations**: Incorporate gesture-based animations that respond to user input (such as touch or drag events) in a fluid and intuitive way.
+- **Horizontal Parallax Carousel**: Create dynamic scrolling effects where foreground and background elements move at different speeds.
+Perfect for image galleries or product showcases.
+(See Figure 13 below.)

 <h4 style="color: cyan; font-weight: bold;">SVG Animations</h4>
 SVG animations can bring your designs to life with stunning visual effects.
 We’ve included various demos and code snippets for: